vuxcode/we1-project-Raad1028/time-report.md

   - Made sure that the sidebar stays in place when scrolling.
   - Tweaked the css
   - Added a new box.

+- 2024-05-02 16:00 Worked for 2 hours
+  - Started working on the design of the boxes.
+  - Tried making the info text wrap around a button.
+The button is meant to be positioned on the bottom right, I spent atleast 45 minutes just trying to get that to work but didnt quite get it to work.
+So the current design is temporary, hopefully.